-Note - 2021 - Birdlife International /ACAP factsheets for Pelagic Longline Streamer /Bird Scaring Lines are being updated, with new versions expected late 2021/ early 2022.
+Note - Birdlife International /ACAP factsheets for Pelagic Longline Streamer /Bird Scaring Lines are being updated, with new versions expected in 2023.

 The following advice is based on the existing factsheets, as well as content from ACAP (2021) ACAP Review of mitigation measures and Best Practice Advice for Reducing the Impact of Pelagic Longline Fisheries on Seabirds.
 In: ACAP - Twelth Meeting of the Advisory Committee.
 Online.